lslezak/yast-container/README.md

-# Experimental YaST Docker Container
+# Experimental YaST Management Container

 This is a proof of concept (PoC) project for testing how to run YaST in a container to manage the host system.